rubrikinc/terraform-provider-polaris/docs/data-sources/user.md

   The polaris_user data source is used to access information about an RSC user.
   Information for both local and SSO users can be accessed.
 A user is looked up using either the ID or the email address.
+  -> Note: RSC allows the same email address to be used, at the same time, by
+     both local and SSO users.
+Use the domain field to specify in which domain to look for a user.
-  Note, status will always be UNKNOWN for SSO users.
+  -> Note: The status field will always be UNKNOWN for SSO users.
 ---

 # polaris_user (Data Source)